As new storm passes, Panhandle residents cope with Hurricane Michael flashbacks

 Pullum, 34, has been living with her three children in a cluster of tents and makeshift wooden sheds on the edge of Bay County, hosted in a good Samaritan’s backyard after her home in a Panama City suburb was damaged by Hurricane Michael in October.

-The four of them stayed during Michael in a relative’s home, where the roof ripped off mid-hurricane with an otherworldly sound Pullum still recalls vividly almost a year later.
+The four of them stayed during Michael in a relative’s home, where the roof ripped off mid-hurricane with an otherworldly sound Pullum still recalls vividly nine months later.

 When she hears thunder now, Pullum won’t touch the door.
 She lies down under the covers in her shed, waiting for it to pass.
 Sometimes, her children huddle with her to comfort her and themselves.